 The Company provides a base salary so that NEOs have a regular defined and certain income.
 Competitive base salaries are important in attracting and retaining executives.
-Base salaries for fiscal 2022, have been established to reflect: (i) individual performance and achievement; (ii) the increased responsibilities characterized by a public company; (iii) compensation levels which such individuals could attract in the senior executive or professional market for their services; and, (iv) levels that are appropriately higher than those earned by their direct reports.
-For the fiscal year ended July 31, 2022, Ms. Reko's base salary was \$231,750, Ms. Longo's base salary was \$200,850 and Mr. Yzerman's base salary was \$185,400.
+Base salaries for fiscal 2023, have been established to reflect: (i) individual performance and achievement; (ii) the increased responsibilities characterized by a public company; (iii) compensation levels which such individuals could attract in the senior executive or professional market for their services; and, (iv) levels that are appropriately higher than those earned by their direct reports.
+For the fiscal year ended July 31, 2023, Ms. Reko's base salary was \$231,750, Mr. Gobel's base salary was \$185,400, Ms. Longo's base salary was \$200,850 at the date she ceased being the Chief Financial Officer of the Company, Mr. Yzerman's base salary was \$185,400 and Ms. Marks' base salary was \$225,000.
 Base salaries of our other employees are set out in the employee's employment contract or letter of employment.